 - Arbitration in Seventeenth-Century England (January 2017)

-- A History of European Women in Arbitration and Mediation (with Susanna Hoe, publication May 2018)
+- A History of European Women in Arbitration and Mediation (with Susanna Hoe, May 2018)

-He is now working on Arbitration and Mediation in Eigthteenth Century England (with Francis Boorman and Rhiannon Markless).
+- English Arbitration and Mediation in Long Eighteenth Century England (with Francis Boorman and Rhiannon Markless, November 2019).

 All the above are published by HOLO Books.